abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 #### 🔸 Object.freeze

 provide maximum protection any object can have in JavaScript.
-Internally it seal the object using `Object.Seal`
+Internally it seals the object using `Object.Seal`

 * It also prevents modifying any existing properties at all.
 * It also prevents the descriptors from being changed as the object is already sealed.